guilhem/captain/README.md

 - If you're in non-git repository, captain will tag the built images with `latest`.
 - If you're in dirty-git repository, captain will tag the built images with `latest`.
 - If you're in pristine-git repository, captain will tag the built images with `latest`, `commit-id`, `branch-name`, `branch-name-commit-id`, `tag-name`.
 A maximum of one tag per commit id is supported.

-## Roadmap

-Here are some of the features pending to be implemented:

-* Environment variables to set captain flags
-* Implementation of `captain detect` that outputs the generated `captain.yml` with auto-detected content.
-* Implementation of `captain ci [travis|circle|etc.]` to output configuration wrappers for each CI service
-* Configure which images are to be pushed (e.g. to exclude test images)
-* Configure which tag regex are to be pushed (e.g. to exclude development sandbox branches)